What Animal Kills the Most People in Africa?

 The Nile crocodile is reputed to have the most powerful bite among animals in Africa.

-Most attacks on humans by Nile crocodiles occur near river banks when the locals perform activities like washing clothes or fetching water and when fishermen get in and out.
+Most attacks on humans by Nile crocodiles occur near river banks, where locals perform activities like washing clothes or fetching water and fishermen get in and out.

 The Nile crocodile is known for its aggressive nature and typically attacks its victim via an ambush technique.